Bleeding Through (Once Upon a Time)

 "Bleeding Through" is the eighteenth episode of the third season of the American fantasy drama series Once Upon a Time, and the show's 62nd episode overall, which aired on April 20, 2014.

 In this episode, After Zelena steals Regina's heart, Regina casts a spell so that she can speak across the realms to her dead mother, Cora, to discover the truth about why she abandoned Zelena.
 However, when the spell is cast, not everything goes as planned.
 Additionally, Belle stumbles across what Zelena's ultimate end game is.
 Meanwhile, in the Fairy Tale Land that was, a young Cora is duped by a man claiming to be a prince, and she finds herself alone and pregnant.
 But a chance meeting with a real prince could lead Cora to the royal life she's always craved, but she must keep her pregnancy a secret or else risk losing everything.

+Title card

+A tornado forms in the Enchanted Forest.

 Plot

-Opening Sequence

-A green tornado forms in the forest.